 My passion for helping families with infant feeding began shortly after the birth of my first child in 2012- my daughter, Adalynn.
 My goal was to breastfeed, but at the time I did not have much knowledge of breastfeeding, nor did I have a very good support system.
 I did not know where to go for help with the challenges I was faced with.
 I felt overwhelmed and alone.
 Luckily, a friend of mine directed me to a couple of local nursing moms groups.
 I quickly found the support that I needed, and I. Was.
 Hooked.

 In the spring of 2013 I completed coursework to become a Certified Lactation Counselor (CLC).
-Shortly there after I obtained my current RN position, working with moms, babies, and families postpartum.
+Shortly there after I obtained an RN position working with moms, babies, and families postpartum.
 In December of 2014 I had my second child, Elijah.
 As a CLC and RN who worked with breastfeeding families frequently, I felt very well prepared to breastfeed this time.
 Little did I know, I was in for quite a struggle.
-Luckily, a mom friend suggested that I meet with an IBCLC in private practice.
-This is when I first learned that Lactation Consultants could practice independently within the community.
+Fortunately, a mom friend suggested that I meet with an IBCLC in private practice.